 “I doubt that he was married to June Rios.
-He just was her boyfriend.
+He was her boyfriend, and that’s all.
 Did you ask Ted Loaming if he has the marriage license?”

 “That’s one of the reasons that he’s in cuffs.
 He hemmed and hawed and said he didn’t know where it was.
 Then he said it was in the house.
 Then he changed his mind and said they got married in Mexico, and the Mexicans don’t use marriage licenses.”
 He chuckled.
 “I happen to know that is not correct.
 I told him unless he proved he was married to June Rios, the owner of the property, he was guilty of attempted burglary.”